ascripter/backupy/README.md

 - `--show=<MB>`: Min. item size in MB to show in the csv-file.
 Triggers the "granularity" at which manual edits can be applied later.
 For smaller items the backup policy of the parent directory is adopted [default: `1`]
 - `--filemax=<MB>`: Size-filter to exclude files larger `<MB>` from backup.
 A negative value disables the option [default: `-1`]
 - `--dp=<depth>`: Max. recursion depth for editing backup paths.
 A negative value doesn't limit the recursion depth [default: `-1`]

+## Known Issues
+- logging can't deal with non-ASCII characters.
+Files are included to zip-archive while console raises `UnicodeEncodeError: 'charmap' codec can't encode character '\u0308' in position 54: character maps to <undefined>`.
+No entry in the log-files appears.

+## Feature Ideas
+- Expose zip parameters to user